If you are concerned about immediate safety...

 This information includes communication strategies and resources on campus to support students who are struggling.

 For more detailed information and opportunities to practice these skills, consider taking Mental Health First Aid, a free, in-depth training offered on campus.

 Together we can create a culture of care at UNC.
-Thank you for seeking information on supporting the mental health needs of UNC students.

 - Expressing helplessness or distress

 - Increasingly sad or depressed mood

 - Increased anxiousness, panic, or persistent worrying

 - Missing class or meetings

 - Falling asleep in class